-- Double-click the label Quantity in the chart, then in the Format Label dialog box, switch to the Font tab, set Font Color to 808080.
+- Double-click the label Quantity in the chart, then in Format Label dialog, switch to the Font tab, set Font Size to 10pt and Font Color to 808080.
 Select OK to accept the settings.

 - Use the same way to format the label Product ID in the chart.

-- Right-click the chart and select Hide Legend on the shortcut menu to hide the legend.
+- Right-click the chart and then select Hide Legend on the shortcut menu to hide the legend.

-- Select the Product ID name label in the BPH panel and its corresponding field in the GH panel, then select Format > Right to align them the same as other labels and fields in the banded object.
+- Select the Product ID name label in the BPH panel and its corresponding field in the GH panel by holding the Ctrl key on the keyboard, then select Format > Right to make them aligned the same as other labels and fields in the banded object.

-- Select the three DBFields in the GH pane, then in the Report Inspector, set their Foreground property to Black.
+- Select the three DBFields in the GH panel by holding the Ctrl key on the keyboard, then in the Report Inspector set their Foreground property to Black and Bold to false.

-After doing the adjustments, Designer displays the report like follows in design view:
+After doing the adjustments, the report appears somewhat like follows in design view:

 According to the sketch, a line needs to be added below the report title.
 We can do this just by setting tabular cell properties.

 When viewing the report, the crosstab object displays much closer to the line we just customized and the other two components look too clumsy.
-We need to do some adjustments, which we can achieve easily by using the function of a tabular.
+We need to do some adjustments, which can be done easily by using the function of a tabular.

 - Right-click the tabular cell holding the crosstab, and then select Insert Row Above from the shortcut menu.
 Right-click the cell again and select Insert Row Below.

-Designer then adds two rows above and below the crosstab.
+Two rows are now added above and below the crosstab.

 - Resize the tabular rows to adjust the distances between the crosstab and the other components.